nickruggeri/Hy-MMSBM/README.md

 <h2>Code installation</h2>

-Our code can be downloaded and used locally as-is.
+The code was developed utilizing <b>Python 3.9</b>, and can be downloaded and used locally as-is. <br>
 To install the necessary packages, run the following command

 `pip install -r requirements.txt`